Duet3D/RepRapFirmware/HTTPS setup.md

 - **Duet 3 MB6HC / MB6XD (SAME70):** Both `TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256` and `TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384` are supported.
 P-256 and P-384 keys are both accepted.
 - All modern browsers and TLS clients support P-256 and AES-128-GCM-SHA256.

+### TLS client requirements

+RRF uses reduced TLS record buffers (2 KB) to fit within the limited RAM of embedded targets.
+To enforce this limit, the server **requires** that the client offers at least one of:

+- `record_size_limit` (RFC 8449) - used by TLS 1.3 and modern TLS 1.2 clients
+- `max_fragment_length` (RFC 6066) - the older TLS 1.2 equivalent

+Clients that offer neither extension will have their handshake rejected with a `missing_extension` alert.
+All modern browsers (Chromium, Firefox, Safari) support `record_size_limit`.
+Some command-line tools (e.g. curl with OpenSSL) may not.
+If you encounter TLS handshake failures from non-browser clients, this is likely the cause.

 ### Performance

 The TLS handshake involves computationally expensive elliptic-curve operations.
-Expect the first connection to take approximately 250–350 ms on the Mini 5+ (Cortex-M4 @ 120 MHz) and approximately 100–170 ms on the MB6HC (Cortex-M7 @ 300 MHz).
-Subsequent connections from the same client may be faster if the session cache is used (up to 2 cached sessions on Mini 5+, 4 on MB6HC).
+Expect the first connection to take approximately 80 ms on the Mini 5+ (Cortex-M4 @ 120 MHz) with the PUKCC hardware accelerator.
+Subsequent connections from the same client may be faster if the session cache is used.

 AES-GCM record encryption and decryption uses the hardware AES peripheral and adds negligible overhead to data transfers.